 Update: The European Court of Justice invalidated Privacy Shield on July 16, 2020 as a transfer mechanism between the EU and US companies.
 LiveRamp is utilizing EU model clauses, also known as standard contractual clauses, as our current method of transfer until new guidance becomes available, as recommended by the ICO and FDPIC – UK and Switzerland data protection authorities, respectively.

 Our website offers publicly accessible blogs, which may be shared on certain social media entities including Facebook, Twitter, and LinkedIn using embedded functionality of those entities on LiveRamp.com.
-Social media entities’ collection and treatment of data, including the potential placement of 3rd-party cookies or the visibility of LiveRamp blog content you choose to share, is governed by those entities’ respective privacy policies.
+Social media entities’ collection and treatment of data, including the potential placement of 3rd-party cookies or the visibility of LiveRamp blog content you choose to share, is governed by those entities’ respective privacy notices.

 Additionally, in our webinars or other events we may choose to offer live chat or question & answer features.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.

 LiveRamp distinguishes between data collected to facilitate its services, and data collected while visiting our website.
 Opt Out functionality for the former may be found here.
 Visit this page for information about the data LiveRamp processes for its products and services.
 Given a lack of industry consensus and standardization, LiveRamp.com does not respond to browser ‘Do Not Track’ (DNT) signals.

 If you have questions about this statement, please contact our privacy administrator here or contact us at: Privacy Administrator, LiveRamp, 225 Bush Street, 17th Floor San Francisco, CA 94104

 To reach our local EU teams please contact the UK Privacy team via our Your Rights page as found here (your-rights.liveramp.uk), or our French Privacy team ([email protected]).
 EU residents not residing in the UK or France may contact either team, but please note that our French team will reply to you in French.
 For any other inquiries, please contact the US Privacy team.

 Depending on your location and/or residence, jurisdiction-specific legislation and regulation such as California Consumer Privacy Act (CCPA) or General Data Protection Regulation (GDPR) may provide for additional rights regarding your data.